polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md

 <a name="Copy-wic"></a>
 ##### Copy the wic image to the SD card
-Copy the Linux image of your choice to the SD card using the command below, replacing /dev/sdX with actual SD card drive name and &lt; linux-image&gt; with the name of the Linux image you downloaded from the table at the top of this document.
+Copy the Linux image of your choice to the SD card using the command below, replacing /dev/sdX with actual SD card drive name and &lt;linux-image&gt; with the name of the Linux image you downloaded from the table at the top of this document.

 **!!!
 You must be extremely careful when changing sdX as selecting the wrong target may damage your host computer!!!**

 ```
 zcat <linux-image>.wic.gz | sudo dd of=/dev/sdX bs=512 iflag=fullblock oflag=direct conv=fsync status=progress
 ```
-Once write completed, eject the SD-card from the host PC.
+Once writing has completed, eject the SD-card from the host PC.
 Insert it in the Icicle Kit's SD card slot and power cycle the board.
-You should see boot message coming from the first two UARTs.
+You should see boot messages coming from the first two UARTs.

 <a name="Windows-Host"></a>
 #### Windows Host